Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/booleans.rst

 =====

-Using the default Blender install, with the desired mesh Object selected, go to the *Properties Window* which is located at the right of your Blender Screen, below the Outliner.
+Using the default Blender install, with the desired mesh Object selected, go to the *Properties Editor* which is located at the right of your Blender Screen, below the Outliner.
 Click on the Modifiers Context, which is represented by a wrench - The Boolean modifier.
 Then, click on the *Add Modifier* Button and Blender will show you a list of all of the available Modifiers.